Last Updated on November 27, 2024 by Aaron Barriga

 - Patient History:

 The eye doctor will ask you about the symptoms.
-The doctor will also take a note of your general health problems, medications, family history, and other environmental factors that could contribute to the symptoms.
+The doctor will also take note of your general health problems, medications, family history, and other environmental factors that could contribute to the symptoms.

 - Eye Health Examination: